Key Takeaways

 As a self-employed individual running your own business, you won't receive a W-2 from Lyft that details your ridesharing earnings for the year.
 Instead, you’ll receive this type of information on your Driver Dashboard or on one or more Forms 1099 that will be mailed to you, depending on how much you earned.
 Here’s how it breaks down:

-- For tax years before 2024, the threshold is more than 200 transactions and more than $20,000 in gross ride payments from passengers during the year.
-This is the IRS requirement, however, you are likely to receive a Form 1099-K in the mail even if you have fewer transactions with less gross receipts.
+- For tax years before 2023, the threshold is more than 200 transactions and more than $20,000 in gross ride payments from passengers during the year.
+For 2024, the threshold in $5,000 in payments without regard to the number of transactions.
+This is the IRS requirement; however, you are likely to receive a Form 1099-K in the mail even if you have fewer transactions with less gross receipts.

 - There's no threshold for payment card transactions such as credit card swipes.